• Skip to primary navigation

 70 g Plant Milk (Soy)

-2 tbsp Cocoa Powder (unsweetened)
+2 tablespoon Cocoa Powder (unsweetened)

-1 tbsp Ground Ginger
+1 tablespoon Ground Ginger

-1 tsp Baking Soda (Soda Bicarbonate)
+1 teaspoon Baking Soda (Soda Bicarbonate)

 Pinch of Salt